 - Develop personal skills that will help you increase teamwork with those you influence.

-- Reduce the traits that result in ineffective teams.
+- Reduce the traits that produce ineffective teams.

-- Build teamwork in other areas of your life, including your family team.
+- Build teamwork in all areas of your life, including your family team.

 This two-day professional development program is an in-depth, group-live, and highly-participatory learning experience with practical take-home value.